 Most recently, metal-on-metal total hip replacement has been the most popular surgical option.
-This has been especially common for young and active individuals who would like to return to n active lifestyle.
-Manufacturers have promoted metal-on-metal implants as having a longer service life than other options.
-Therefore, there is also decreased likelihood of necessary surgical replacement.
+This has been especially common for young and active individuals who would like to return to an active lifestyle.
+Manufacturers have promoted metal-on-metal implants as having a longer lifespan than other options.
+Therefore, there is also a decreased likelihood of necessary surgical replacement.

 Reasons for Metal-On-Metal Hip Replacement Failure